bit101/manifesto/README.md

 ## Releases

+Binaries are included for the following in the [releases](https://github.com/bit101/manifesto/releases):

+- Linux amd64
-Binaries for Linux and MacOS arm64 (Silicon/M-series) are included in the release.
-Building cross platform with external platform-specific dependencies is hard, so I'm mainly just going to build natively on the machines I have.
+- MacOS arm64 (Silicon/M-series)

+Building cross platform with external platform-specific C libraries is complicated, so I'm mainly just going to build natively on the machines I have.
 I'll try to get a Windows build going soon.

 ## Building